MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

    mkdir agent ; cd agent
    ```

-   > [!NOTE]
-   > Make sure you are in the root folder of your user profile or the folder where you want to install the agent.
+   > **Note**: Make sure you are in the root folder of your user profile or the folder where you want to install the agent.

 1. Run the following command to extract the content of the downloaded agent installer files: